Ecosystem engineer: Allogenic engineers

 Allogenic engineers modify the biophysical environment by mechanically changing living or nonliving materials from one form to another.
 Beavers are the original model for ecosystem engineers; in the process of clearcutting and damming, beavers alter their ecosystem extensively.
 The addition of a dam will change both the distribution and the abundance of many organisms in the area.
 Caterpillars are another example in that by creating shelters from leaves, they are also creating shelters for other organisms which may occupy them either simultaneously or subsequently.
 An additional example may be that of woodpeckers or other birds who create holes in trees for them to nest in.
 Once these birds are through with them, the holes are used by other species of birds or mammals for housing.

 Autogenic engineers

 Autogenic engineers modify the environment by creating habitat through their body structures.
-Trees are an example of this; as they grow, their trunks and branches create habitats for other organisms, which may include lichens, mosses, squirrels, birds or insects.
+Examples include Sphagnum moss, which forms peatlands inhabited by species adapted to acidic, waterlogged conditions, and trees, whose trunks and branches serve as substrates and shelter for lichens, mosses, squirrels, birds and insects.
 In the tropics, lianas connect trees, which allow many animals to travel exclusively through the forest canopy.